danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

     types: published
 ```
 This sets my workflow to execute when I fully publish the GitHub release.
 The
-Publish Python Package template used the event `created` instead, but it makes
+Publish Python Package template used the event `created` instead.
+However, it
-more sense to me to publish the new version, and then upload it to PyPI, instead
+makes more sense to me to publish the new version, and then upload it to PyPI,
-of upload to PyPI and then publishing it.
-Once a version is uploaded to PyPI it
+instead of uploading to PyPI and then publishing it.
+Once a version is uploaded
-can't be reuploaded, and new version has to be created to upload again.
-So doing
+to PyPI it can't be reuploaded, and new version has to be created to upload
-the permanent step last is my preference.
+again.
+In other words, doing the most permanent step last is my preference.

-The rest of the workflow until we get to the last step should look very similar
+The rest of the workflow, until we get to the last step, should look very
-to the test workflow:
+similar to the test workflow:

 ```yaml
 jobs: